 The last version of the logo was the most winning; therefore, on its basis, we developed a complete package of corporate symbols, presenting it in a variety of options.
 So, there are versions for stamps, signs, labels, trademarks.
 They are based on a combination of capital letters “BR”, the number “31” and the expanded name of the network.

-The updated 2006 Baskin Robbins logo uses a commercial headset resembling Variex Regular.
+The updated 2006 Baskin Robbins logo uses a commercial font resembling Variex Regular.
 Playful, lowercase zigzag letters support a fun mood with sweets and delicious ice cream.

 From the very beginning (since 1953), the predominant shade of the emblem was pink-lollipop.
 It merged with the visual identity of the brand and became its integral part.
 After the emblem redesign in 1991, blue was added to it, aged in the same pastel spectrum.

 On the one hand, the logo of the coffee houses remained the same, but on the other, it was corrected, which is almost invisible.
 This is due to the delicate intervention in the emblem so as not to disturb its good structure because the combination of the central letters “BR” perfectly conveys the number “31”.
 Therefore, everything is left as it is.
 Small changes have affected the font (the words have become a little more wavy) and the color of the inscription (pink is transferred to a light scale and looks cleaner).